HunterKane/Udacity-Programming-for-Data-Science-ND/README.md

 # Udacity-Programming-for-Data-Science-ND
-Complete projects in SQL, Python and Github
+Complete projects in SQL, Python and Github to imporove programming skills in Data Science